Religious Education and World Views

 The RE curriculum forms an important part of our school’s spiritual, moral and social teaching.
 Our RE curriculum is based on the Isle of Wight Local Authority’s (LA) Agreed Syllabus (Living Difference) and it meets all the requirements set out in that document.
 The Education Act 1996 states that an Agreed Syllabus must reflect the fact that the religious traditions in Great Britain are in the main Christian, whilst taking account of the teachings and practices of the other principal religions represented in Great Britain.
 It must be non-denominational and must not be designed to convert pupils to a particular religion.

 We have used the Living Difference Syllabus and added additional aspects to ensure that it meets the needs of the children at Nine Acres.
 We have built in an element around crime and consequences that ties in with the actions people take around the world and in different religions.
-We have ensured that there is progression throughout the school and that each learning journey follows a five part model of important elements and skills.
+We have ensured that there is progression throughout the school and that each concept studied follows a cycle of important elements and skills.
 These are:

 Comunicate - where children have a chance to listen and share ideas

-Apply - where children take the information they have learned and apply it to the task given
+Apply - where children take the information they have learned and apply it to themselves

 Enquire - where children ask questions and try to find out additional information

-Contextualise - where children apply their learning to their own lives and expeirences
+Contextualise - where children apply their learning to their own lives and experiences or a specific religion